christianfl/Energize/lib/pages/tab_settings/about_sub_page/assets/PRIVACY.md

 In this case the following data is transmitted to the USDA:

 - the device's external IP-address (for technical reasons)
-- an API key which itentifies the request came from the Energize app; it is the same key for all app users.
+- an API key which identifies the request came from the Energize app; it is the same key for all app users.
 - the search string (searched product name)

 ### Further information